barlum15/SISMO/README.md

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 559 Nathan Abbott Way, Stanford, California 94305, USA.

-This model was developed at the university Klagenfurt in a collaboration between Emir Sinanovic and Kristina Wogatai in the course of the connected master theses "Simulation and Mobility Planning with Slime Molds" and "SISMO (SImulation of Slime MOlds):  A Slime Mold Based Algorithm and its Application in Traffic Management".
+This model was developed at the university Klagenfurt in a collaboration between Emir Sinanovic and Kristina Wogatai in the course of the connected master theses "Simulation and Mobility Planning with a Slime Mold Based Algorithm" and "SISMO (SImulation of Slime MOlds):  A Slime Mold Based Algorithm and its Application in Traffic Management".